ClaireGMIT/Fundamentals-of-data-analysis-Assessment/README.md

 ### 9. Commit 27th November 1
 Used week 9 lecture notes and notebook to do some predictions via SK learn.

+### 10. Commit 27th November 2
+Finalised the content of the report including a more in-depth analysis of the data.
+Added more references.
+Left to do is to finish formatting of the report, tidy up the content, finish off the readme file and re-read my analysis.